 Some people propose that the Son of God is a created being.
-Other say that He was derived from the Father.
+Others say that He was derived from the Father.
 A third view is that He always existed; co-equal with the Father.

-Derived – A second view, held for instance by the Fathers of the Christian church, was that the Son of God, as to His divine nature, was not created, but was “derived” from the Father; eternally generated by God the Father; came forth from the being of God.
+Derived – A second view, held for instance by the Fathers of the Christian church, is that the Son of God, as to His divine nature, was not created, but was “derived” from the Father; eternally generated by God the Father; came forth from the being of God.
 Hence, the Nicene creed speaks of him as:

 “Begotten of the Father before all worlds; God of God, Light of Light, very God of very God, begotten not made”.

-Co-equal – A third view is held by those who hold that a derived being cannot in any proper sense be “God”.
+Co-equal – A third view is held by those who hold that a derived being cannot in any proper sense be “God.”
 They argue that His Son always existed; co-equal with the Father.